In three metaphorical floors, your living conditions can feel more liberating.

 When the days seem to blend together, do one good thing for yourself each day.
 It doesn’t have to be a real treat or chore, but something simple like making your bed, drinking a glass of water, or changing from the sweats you slept in to another pair.
 The smallest moves make a mindset.
 Honor your own time and space.
 Back in college, I lived in a house with 7 other girls, and it certainly took a toll my mental and emotional health.
 In that time, I was able to learn what worked for me and what I could have done differently.
 I would often go straight to my bedroom when I walked through the door.
 I confined myself to my room to feel a better sense of personal space, but it made living in the rest of the house feel uncomfortable.
 This was a strong indicator that my living conditions needed to change.
 Luckily, it was a short-lived situation, but even when there isn’t an end in sight, everything is temporary.

 What worked for me was taking walks so I could be alone outside of my bedroom and re-set myself for any interactions I might have when I returned.
 I took on a hobby by walking to two yoga classes a day.
 Walks and hobbies worked well when I lived completely alone in a foreign country too.
 They taught me to enjoy my own company.
 Having a hobby still counts as my one good thing a day.
-The significance of personal space and having something of your own is addressed in my post on creating ceremony (and will also come up in Boundaries —coming soon!).
+The significance of personal space and having something of your own is addressed in my post on creating ceremony and post on boundaries.
 As you adjust to changes and feel good in your life’s flow, you are naturally easier to live with and can also learn to enjoy your own company.

 The Main Floor: